-In short, your college does a verification to double check the accuracy of the information you provided in your FAFSA.
+In short, your college does a verification to double-check the accuracy of the information you provided in your FAFSA.
 Once you’ve received notification that your FAFSA has been selected, you’ll be asked to provide additional documentation.
 Your college will review this information to complete the verification process.

 Why Was My FAFSA Selected?

 You’ll usually get notified that your FAFSA was selected for verification in one of two ways.
-Either your college will notify you or you’ll learn from your Student Aid Report, which comes from the U.S. Department of Education’s Federal Student Aid (FSA) office after you submit the FAFSA.
+Either your college will notify you, or you’ll learn from your Student Aid Report, which comes from the U.S. Department of Education’s Federal Student Aid (FSA) office after you submit the FAFSA.

-For one, you won’t be selected for verification unless you qualify for need-based federal aid such as a Pell Grant or subsidized loan, so that automatically narrows the pool of potential candidates.
+For one, you won’t be selected for verification unless you qualify for need-based federal aid, such as a Pell Grant or subsidized loan, so that automatically narrows the pool of potential candidates.
 Listing an income of $0 on the FAFSA can also get you flagged for verification since your income is an important part of how your student aid is calculated.

-Students who only qualify for unsubsidized aid like TEACH Grants or unsubsidized loans are not required to verify.
+Students who qualify only for unsubsidized aid, like TEACH Grants or unsubsidized loans, are not required to verify.

 FAFSA Verification Steps